Report finds bulk video posts on social media to influence Muslim against COVID-19 precautions

 When contacted, a Tiktok spokesperson condemned any and all efforts to spread misinformation and fear regarding the COVID-19 pandemic.
 "We have been monitoring and systematically removing all content from our platform, including video, audio, and image that transgresses government advisories, as well as our own Community Guidelines.
 "We are suspending or banning accounts, and, where necessary, are reporting the accounts to relevant legal authorities to ensure public safety," the spokesperson said.
 A Twitter spokesperson said that the company is using machine learning and automation to take a wide range of actions on potentially abusive and manipulative content.
 "To tackle misinformation related to COVID-19, we have broadened our definition of harm to address content that goes directly against guidance from authoritative sources with the intent to influence people into acting against recommended guidance, such as: 'social distancing is not effective'," the Twitter spokesperson said.
 Twitter said that it will continue to prioritize removing content when it has a clear call to action that could directly pose a risk to people’s health or well-being.
 The company said that its automated systems have challenged more than 1.5 million accounts which were targeting discussions around COVID-19 with spammy or manipulative behaviours.
 "We will use both technology and our teams to help us identify and stop spammy behaviour and accounts.
 We continue to remain vigilant," the spokesperson said.
 Taking cognisance of fake news reports on the internet, the IT ministry has asked all social media companies to immediately remove false news spreading misinformation about coronavirus from their platform.
 The Ministry of Electronics and IT issued an advisory on March 20 asking social media companies to inform their users about not posting false news that can create panic among the public and disturb social tranquillity.

 Voyager recommended "timely identification, flagging and timely removal of such content.
 Twitter and Tiktok must take timely measures against such disinformation when human lives are at risk."
-PTI PRS MR MR.
+PTI PRS MR AQS.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)